Social Action Party: 2001–2018

-By the year 2001, the Social Action Party had lost much of the political support it had back in the 1970s.
-The 2001 election resulted in the party winning only one seat in parliament.
-In 2003, the party was disbanded.
+By 2001, the Social Action Party had lost much of the political support it once held in the 1970s.
+In that year's election, the party secured only a single seat in parliament.
+Two years later, in 2003, the party was officially disbanded.
 The party was revived in 2008 as Suwit returned.
 He was a member of the Cabinet of Thailand under Prime Minister Abhisit Vejjajiva's coalition government.
 In the 2011 Thai general election, the Social Action Party won 0.3% of party-list votes and no seats.
 The Social Action Party was dissolved in 2018 due to an order of the Election Commission of Thailand.

 Ideology

 The Social Action Party advocated pro-free-enterprise fiscal policies.